itrevex/IntroToFlask/README.md

 * Add remote repository to your local repository `git remote add origin remote_repository_url`
 * `git remote -v` to verify new remote url
 * Push local changes to remote `git push origin master`

+## DEPLOYING APP ON HEROKU

+First of all create a requirements file `pip freeze > requirements.txt` Update requirements file every time you add a new depedancy by running command above Then install gunicorn `pip install gunicorn`
+Create a `Procfile`, and this the server to `web: gunicorn app:app`